INFORMATION ABOUT US

 SOCIAL SECURITY OFFICES

-The Social Security Administration (SSA) has a national network of approximately 1,250 local field offices.
-In addition, we have 10 regional offices, the National Hearing Center Central Office, 5 National Hearing Centers, 8 centralized processing centers, 164 hearing offices, 2 satellite hearing offices, 162 permanent remote sites, 4 National Case Assistance Centers, the Appeals Council, and 24 teleservice centers that you can reach by calling our national toll-free number, below.
+The Social Security Administration (SSA) has a national network of approximately 1,230 local field offices and 164 local hearing offices.
+In addition, we have 10 regional offices, 5 National Hearing Centers, 8 centralized processing centers, 5 National Case Assistance Centers, the Appeals Council, and 24 teleservice centers that you can reach by calling our national toll-free number, below.
 Our national headquarters is near Baltimore, Maryland.

 CONTACTING SOCIAL SECURITY

-We are available to assist you by telephone, mail, in person at an office, or electronically through the internet at www.ssa.gov/agency/contact/ .
+We are available to assist you by telephone, mail, or at www.ssa.gov/agency/contact/ through the internet.